AntonsRuberts/AntonsRuberts.github.io/_posts/2020-06-10-DNN-for-CLV.md

 ```
 <img src="{{ site.url }}{{ site.baseurl }}/assets/images/dnn_clv/table_processed_head.PNG" alt="processed-dataframe-extract">

-Now you data is in the format that each row is indexed by a unique CustomerID and the features are some sort of aggregations of the transactional data we had previosuly.
-Make sure to follow the `get_features` function and understand the aggregations that happend there.
+Now you data is in the format that each row is indexed by a unique CustomerID and the features are some sort of aggregations of the transactional data we had previously.
+Make sure to follow the `get_features` function and understand the aggregations that happened there.
 Now, our data is in the format that we can use for modelling.

 ## DNN Model
 Here, I'm going to use a Keras API to Tensorflow to build a simple DNN.
 Architecture here doesn't really matter because the problem is simple and small enough.
 However, if you have more data, make sure to fine tune the model.
 Start small, and see if the performance increases as the complexity increases.